-Organisers of in-person events must also develop a contingency plan which outlines how their activity could be delivered by alternative means, such as virtual engagement, should circumstances change.
-Where funds have been spent to support in-person delivery, funds may be replaced but this is not guaranteed and will be assessed on a case-by-case basis.
+Organisers of in-person events should keep a contingency plan which outlines how their activity could be delivered by alternative means, such as virtual engagement, should circumstances change.
+Where funds have been spent to support in-person delivery, funds may be replaced but this is not quaranteed and will be assessed on a case-by-case basis.

-We advise any change to delivery to be decided at least four-weeks in advance of the activity delivery, where possible.
+We advise any change to delivery be communicated at least four-weeks in advance of the activity delivery, where possible.